adafruit/circuitpython-weekly-newsletter/assets/20260803/README.md

-## AUgust 3, 2026 Python on Microcontrollers Newsletter Assets
+## August 3, 2026 Python on Microcontrollers Newsletter Assets

 Please preface all asset filenames for this issue with 20260803, re.
 20260803neopixel.jpg